BulgariaDestinationsPlaces

 Bulgarian monasteries are considered some of the oldest Christian religious sites in Europe.
 They offer tourists a historic glimpse into Byzantine culture and iconography from hundreds of years ago.

 Monastery visits can also be used to learn about Bulgaria’s rich cultural history, as many still contain priceless artifacts such as frescoes, ancient manuscripts, tapestries, and sculptures from different eras.
-Furthermore, there are many monasteries built on sacred grounds that provide spiritual guidance for those looking for it during their visit.
+Furthermore, many monasteries built on sacred grounds provide spiritual guidance for those looking for it during their visit.

 What's your reaction?